$150 $74 Save 51%

 - Running-inspired kicks are usually made with a breathable upper as well as a flexible and lightweight yet stable sole that offers ample cushioning and reliable impact protection.

-- Basketball-inspired sneakers are distinguished for its chunky exterior that offers sufficient support.
+- Basketball-based sneakers are distinguished for its chunky exterior that offers sufficient support.
 Its heavy sole also provides stability, not to mention multi-directional traction.

 - Tennis-inspired lifestyle shoes are commonly sleek and minimally styled with adequate support.

 - Hiking-inspired casual shoes are recognized for their rugged outsole with deep grooves that are designed for the outdoors.
 Its mid- or high-top upper is also made of durable, thick material, commonly with leather or suede.

 - Football cleats-inspired sneakers are usually donned with leather or suede upper with a slightly higher collar for durability and ankle stability.
 Flat soles offer multi-directional traction.
 Spikes are removed for a more casual look.

-- Training-inspired casual shoes that can be reliably worn for gym training or weightlifting commonly have flat, stiff soles for stability.
+- Casual shoes with training roots that can be reliably worn for gym training or weightlifting commonly have flat, stiff soles for stability.
 Some have raised heels for a more upright posture and enhanced ankle motion.

 - Skate or skateboarding kicks are casual shoes revamped with additional overlays, internal toe protection, double-stitching and lace guards to make it skate-worthy.